Theropithecus oswaldi

-Theropithecus oswaldi is an extinct species of Theropithecus from the early to middle Pleistocene of Kenya, Ethiopia, Tanzania, South Africa, Spain, Morocco and Algeria.
-It appears to have been a specialised grazer.
-The species went extinct in South Africa around 1.0 Ma.
-Having existed alongside hominins like Homo erectus, it is likely that conflict with early humans played a role in their extinction as a site has been found with many juveniles butchered.
+Theropithecus oswaldi is an extinct species of Theropithecus from the early to middle Pleistocene of Kenya, Ethiopia, Tanzania, South Africa, Spain, Morocco, and Algeria.
+The species went extinct in South Africa around 1 million years ago.
+Having existed alongside hominins like Homo erectus, conflict with early humans likely played a role in their extinction, as a site has been found with many juveniles butchered.

 Description

-It is remarkable for its large size compared to other old world monkeys.
+It is remarkable for its large size compared to other Old World monkeys.
 One source projects a specimen of Theropithecus oswaldi to have weighed 72 kg.
 Postcranial fossils found of this species are much greater in size than extant papionins, including the mandrill.

+Palaeoecology

+According to δ13C values from fossils of the species from Swartkrans, T. oswaldi was a specialised grazer.
+A dental microwear study of T. oswaldi specimens from Swartkrans found that their dietary patterns were similar to geladas, yellow baboons, and mantled guerezas and would have included leaves and grasses in addition to fruits.
+A different dental microwear study based on fossils from the Omo Valley suggests that the diet of T. oswaldi, like that of the modern day gelada, consisted primarily of the aerial parts of herbaceous monocots and dicots.
+T. oswaldi fossils are also known from Elandsfontein, where they subsided on diets mainly composed of C3 plants as both browsers and grazers.